karan/Projects-Solutions/README.md

 Files
 ---------

+**File Duplicate Remover** - Create a script that can remove duplicates in the same folder to help with file management, backups and cleanups. [[jefnilham (Python)]](https://github.com/jefnilham/duplicate-remover)

 **Quiz Maker** - Make an application which takes various questions form a file, picked randomly, and puts together a quiz for students.
 Each quiz can be different and then reads a key to grade the quizzes.[[melvin0008 (PHP)]](https://github.com/melvin0008/quizcreator)

 **File Explorer** - Create your own simple windows explorer program.
 Add feature(s) you always thought are missing from MS Windows Explorer or Mac Finder.